OpenMined/PSI/private_set_intersection/cpp/README.md

-# PSI Cardinality - C++
+# PSI - C++

-Private Set Intersection Cardinality protocol based on ECDH and Bloom Filters.
+Private Set Intersection protocol based on ECDH and Bloom Filters.

 ## Build and test